ZooNation’s work covers five different areas:

 ZooNation firmly believes that investing time and energy in young people and their futures is a responsibility that goes hand in hand with being a successful professional performing company.
 For more information on ZAD and Workshops, click here.

 ZooNation Youth Company

 ZYC, pronounced Zick, is ZooNation's Youth Company, with dancers aged from 10 - 19 years.
 The dancers are selected, through an audition process, and from the very best students at the ZooNation Academy of Dancy (ZAD).
 They come from many different areas of the UK including Stoke, Manchester, and Brighton.
 The young people in ZooNation Youth Company have had some incredible opportunities and experiences.
 In 2013 Kate Prince created Groove On Down The Road to showcase the talents of ZYC, the production played for three weeks at the Queen Elizabeth Hall, Southbank Centre, where it was met with 4 star reviews.
-ZYC have been invited back to perform Groove On Down The Road at the Queen Elizabeth Hall, Southbank Centre from 5 - 26 August 2014.
+ZYC returned to perform Groove On Down The Road at the Queen Elizabeth Hall, Southbank Centre in August 2014.

 ZYC have performed at the Royal Albert Hall, as guest performers at the BBC Dance Proms, and for Princess Anne and Save the Children at the Natural History Museum.
 They gave a special guest performance on BBC’s Move Like Michael Jackson infront of Jermaine Jackson, performed at Sadler’s Wells' Breakin Convention and on CBBC’s The Slammer.